Pardoxa/large_deviation_merger/README.md

       "log_cols": [ <- indices of the logarithmic probability
         {
-          "index": 3, <-- the forth colum is the first one we wish to use "trim_right": null, <-- We do not which to trim the interval from the right - note: NaNs are automatically trimed "trim_left": null <-- We do not which to trim the interval from the left - note: NaNs are automatically trimed },
+          "index": 3, <-- the forth colum is the first one we wish to use "trim_right": null, <-- We do not wish to trim the interval from the right - note: NaNs are automatically trimed "trim_left": null <-- We do not wish to trim the interval from the left - note: NaNs are automatically trimed },
         {
           "index": 4,